Sharpening Part 2 – The Journey

 Traditional Japanese chisels have laminated blades with a body, neck and tang made of iron or very low-carbon steel that remains relatively soft during heat treatment.

 A layer of high-carbon steel is laminated to this iron body beginning where the neck meets the flared shoulders and extending to the cutting edge.
-During the quenching process, this layer becomes very hard, typically 62~67 Rc versus the typical hardness of 58~60 Rc found in Western chisels.
+During the quenching process, this layer becomes very hard, typically 62~67 on the Rockwell C scale (Rc) versus the typical hardness of 58~60 Rc found in Western chisels.
 These two layers of metal are most visible at the bevel.
 The additional hardness of the steel layer has both advantages and disadvantages, depending on the crystalline structure of the steel after heat-treating and the skill with which the tool is used and maintained.

 In the case of hand-forged (teuchi 手打) blades, this lamination is made by forge-welding the two types of metal over several heats using hammer, tongs, and anvil.